 As a business owner, you should know that cash flow is the cornerstone for growth in any business.
 Whether you run a small, medium, or large business, you should be keeping track of your cash flow, which includes accounts receivables.
 Projecting Accounts Receivable collections is important for meeting requirements and monthly goals.

-Being able to identify customers who won’t pay, is important for estimating uncollectible A/R. Your uncollectible A/R history and sales staff are good sources.
-For example, if history shows that 3%-5% of credit sales go bad, estimate 4% of A/R as uncollectible.
+Being able to identify customers who won’t pay, is important for estimating uncollectible accounts receivable.
+Your uncollectible accounts receivable (A/R) history and sales staff are good sources.
+If history shows that 3%-5% of credit sales go bad, for example, estimate 4% of your accounts receivable as uncollectible.